yuxuan-ji/domql/src/README.md

 <a name="QueryEngine.setEngine"></a>

 ### QueryEngine.setEngine(engine)
 Set the engine.
-The given engine can be any Javascript function that accepts aString as its first parameter and returns an Array of Elements.
+The given engine can be any Javascript function that accepts aCSS selector String as its first parameter and returns an Array of Elements.

 **Kind**: static method of [<code>QueryEngine</code>](#QueryEngine)